athos/Drains/README.md

 ## Usage

-To use this library, first require the `drains.core` ns as follows:
+To use this library, first require the `drains.core` ns:

 ```clj
 (require '[drains.core :as d])